rivdsilva8/TowPro/README.md

    ```

 ## Making Post Requests to /gpsstatus
-you can either use the UI on /maps page or use postman and post to
+you can either use the UI on /maps page
+or use postman and post to endpoint
    ```bash
    http://localhost:3000/gpsstatus
    ```

-req.body
+###raw JSON format
    ```bash
    {
     "lat":40.77307293228911,